roxana9922/deepfake-detector/README.md

 ## Demonstration Artefact

+Demonstration Artefact
-A lightweight demonstration interface was developed to show how the system could be used by a user or analyst.
-The interface allows an image to be uploaded and is designed to display:

-- the uploaded image
+A lightweight Streamlit demonstration interface was developed to show how the proposed system could be used by a user or analyst.
+The interface allows a facial image to be uploaded and displays the uploaded image alongside sections for prediction output and Grad-CAM explanation.

-- the real/fake prediction
-- the confidence score
-- the Grad-CAM heatmap
+In the current prototype, these sections demonstrate how the trained EfficientNet-B0 prediction and Grad-CAM explanation would be presented to the user.
+The demonstrator is therefore used as evidence of the intended workflow, interface design and user interaction, rather than as a production-ready deployment system.

-- a warning that the result should be reviewed by a human
+The prototype also includes a clear warning that the output should be reviewed by a human and should not be treated as a final decision.

-The demonstrator is a research prototype and is not intended for production or high-stakes decision-making.

 ---